HyacinthBots/website/docs/bots/lily/commands.md

 	* `user` - Person to Soft ban - User
 	* `delete-message-days` - The number of days worth of messages to delete - Optional Int/Long
 	* `reason` - The reason for the ban - Defaulting String
-	* `dm` - Whether to send a direct message to the user about the warn - Defaulting Boolean
+	* `dm` - Whether to send a direct message to the user about the soft-ban - Defaulting Boolean
 	* `image` - An image you'd like to provide as extra context for the action - Optional Attachment

 ---